pangpang123/Varmole/README.md

 # Varmole
-Use varmole to do structral classification
+Use varmole to do structral brain connectivity data classification